- 1Spain: An attractive country for investment

 - Reporting obligations relating to Assets and Rights Abroad

 - Exhibit I - Corporate income tax incentives for investment

 - Exhibit IV - Case of Application of the Regime for foreign-securities holding companies (ETVE)...

 - Exhibit V - Nonresident case study: Income obtained without a permanent establishment

 - Exhibit VI - VAT case study

 The Spanish tax system is modern and competitive.
-The tax burden in Spain, (i.e. tax and social security contributions as a percentage of GDP), is almost five points lower than the average ratio for the EU-28 zone1.
+The tax burden in Spain, (i.e. tax and social security contributions, measured as a percentage of GDP), is almost four points lower than the average ratio for the EU-27 zone1.

-The Spanish Tax Agency (AEAT), who has been recognized as one of the most innovative and efficient tax agencies in the world, offers the taxpayers a wide range of services in order to facilitate the fulfillment of their tax obligations.
+The Spanish Tax Agency (AEAT), which has been recognized as one of the most innovative and efficient tax agencies in the world, offers taxpayers a broad range of services in order to facilitate the fulfillment of their tax obligations.
 For this purpose, among other measures, it provides the taxpayers with computer programs that facilitate the preparation of their tax forms and promotes its electronic submission and payment, by using an electronic official certificate.